mterwill/mterwill.com/content/posts/framework-for-performance-engineering.md

   _consulted_.
 (See [RACI][]) Performance is the responsibility of everyone across engineering.
 * While the practice of documentation may seem tedious at first, it's a muscle you build over time.
-In performance engineering, you will necessarily need to cross organizational boundaries.
+In performance engineering, you will need to cross organizational boundaries.
 A well-written story allows you to share your work effectively and efficiently, say, if you need to convince another team to prioritize a performance improvement to their code.
 * If you have a performance engineering team, I recommend setting up office
   hours: dedicated time where anyone from across the organization can sit down